 Hurricanes, thunderstorms, tornadoes, hail and high winds can cause considerable damage to residential and commercial property.
 Sometimes, even though property owners did their part by having insurance and paying premiums on time, claims after a storm can be delayed, undervalued or even denied.

 Our experienced insurance claims attorneys are fully prepared to handle all types of insurance claims, such as:

-If you have any kind of loss related to any of the above areas, or simply have a question related to your claim, call Ron Glaser at 877-408-3328 or schedule a no cost, no obligation consultation time convenient for you.
+If you have any kind of loss related to any of the above areas, or simply have a question related to your claim, call us at 877-408-3328 or schedule a no cost, no obligation consultation at a time convenient for you.

-At The Lane Law Firm, we provide representation to clients facing a wide range of insurance claim issues including denied roof insurance claim in Texas for residential and commercial properties.
+At The Lane Law Firm, we provide representation to clients facing a wide range of insurance claim issues for residential and commercial properties, all without any out-of-pocket cost to you.
 We understand the problems and frustrations that a denied or undervalued insurance claim can cause, and we can advocate on your behalf with the insurance company in order to get the funds to which you are entitled.

 We are pleased to assist clients with select services on a contingent fee basis, meaning that if the firm does not obtain a recovery, or if the amount recovered does not exceed the amount of costs and expenses, then the firm is not entitled to any fees.

 Texas homeowners count their homes among their most valuable possessions, if not the most valuable.
 It is worthwhile to protect this valuable asset, and homeowner's insurance exists for that reason.
 But not all policies are created equal.
 Picking the cheapest option will come back to haunt you when you need to file a claim.